to our 38th year of competition. Many leading teachers

 Newsletter contains some additional information.
 Record

 these dates on your calendar now.

-All contests will be posted to our website at least one week
+All contests will be posted to our website one week

-Keep the questions secret until you give the Olympiad; keep
+secret until you give the Olympiad; keep the solutions

 ARE IMPORTANT RESOURCES FOR YOU: